a quick-start guide (with a FREE LESSON just below)

-SEVENTH, you may well have some additional questions.
-Please check out my Frequently Asked Questions (FAQs) page:
+SEVENTH, you'll probably have some additional questions.
+Check out my Frequently Asked Questions (FAQs) page:

-EIGHTH, when you're ready to move on and up from the beginner's lessons to the harder stuff, please visit the Store, where all of my digital lessons--beginner, advanced beginner, intermediate, and advanced intermediate--are listed in order of increasing difficulty.
+EIGHTH, when you're ready to move on and up from the beginner's lessons to the harder stuff, please visit the Store.
+You'll find all of my digital lessons--beginner, advanced beginner, intermediate, and advanced intermediate--listed there in order of increasing difficulty.